 Specialists from the Russian Technological University (RTU MIREA) have presented an innovative program capable of detecting and classifying drones by their sound signals.
 The development, created by engineers Vyacheslav Ivanov and Vladimir Shedenko, uses a network of highly sensitive microphones to analyze the frequency characteristics of unmanned aerial vehicles.

-The program captures acoustic waves emitted by drones and compares them with a database of frequency patterns of various UAV models.
+The program records acoustic waves emitted by drones and compares them with a database of frequency patterns of various UAV models.
 Unlike foreign counterparts, which are often limited to simple detection, the RTU MIREA system is capable of determining the type of drone, allowing security services to respond more quickly to potential threats.

 Our system not only records the presence of UAVs, but also determines their type by characteristic frequency features.
 This allows us to detect potential threats in advance and respond quickly.

-Read also materials on the topic:
+Read more on the topic:

 Frame Patrol rover from Dronshab successfully passed a six-month test